Eloqua - Presend checklist

 - Name your campaign.
 If you have 300 campaigns called Untitled Campaign, life will get complicated.

 - Double-check you have selected the correct Segment and Email.
 Don't forget the name of the Segment and Email are linked.
 You can click them to open the asset in a new tab!
 Save any changes you make and close the tab to return to your Campaign.

 - Once you are ready to send or schedule, don't forget to Save and Activate!
 Just saving your Campaign saves your access.
 It does not cause it to send or schedule.

-Would you like Lori to check over your send?
-Send her an email to request a future timeslot.
+Would you like someone to check over your send?
+Send an email to request a future timeslot.